ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Verifiable Data Structure:

-: a data structure which supports one or proof types, such as "inclusion proofs" or "consistency proofs" (as defined in {{-COMETRE}}).
+: a data structure which supports one or more proof types, such as "inclusion proofs" or "consistency proofs" (as defined in {{-COMETRE}}).

 {: #mybody}